MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            The current testing releases using webview will be maintained, so have no worries about getting use to a certain flavor and it depracating.
 As a bonus, the webview edition **should** be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection.

+           **If you don't login to personally identifying sites and you use a clean IP not linked to you, Moonala is very private and probably stable too.
+A lot of the current issues are linked to sites that don't like Moonala's paranoid by default anti-tracking, usually sites requiring a login that is tied to an identity.**

            Moonala is not trying to be like the rest of the webview browsers.
 Its not the next fox clone or mainstream browser re-skin.
 It is Moonala.